Shahrokh Shah: First reign

 They summoned Ebrahim to acknowledge Shahrokh in person, but he declined.
 Pretending to have rebelled in support of Shahrokh, Ebrahim instead invited him to be crowned in Isfahan.
 The nobles of Khorasan, however, deciphered his true intentions and requested Ebrahim to appear at Mashhad as a token of goodwill.
 Seeing no further progress in the negotiations, Ebrahim revealed his real agenda and went to the city of Tabriz in Azerbaijan, where he was crowned shah on 8 December 1748.
 Following the counsel of the tribal leaders, Shahrokh assigned Musa Khan Afshar Taromi with the task to defeat Ebrahim Shah.
 A battle soon followed in June or July 1749 in the environs of Semnan, where Ebrahim Shah was forced to withdraw as a result of turmoil amongst his troops.
 Some of his Afghan and Uzbek troops deserted to Shahrokh, while others fled.
 Ebrahim Shah fled to the fortress of Qal'a-yi Qalapur, but was soon captured and given to Musa Khan Afshar Taromi, who had him blinded.
 He was then sent to Mashhad, but died en route.

-With both Adel Shah and Ebrahim Shah dead, Shahrokh seemed to had been ridden of all his rivals.
+With both Adel Shah and Ebrahim Shah dead, Shahrokh seemed to have been ridden of all his rivals.
 Although the Qajar chieftain Mohammad Hasan Khan Qajar initially defied him, he eventually capitulated to one of Shahrokh's commanders.
 However, Shahrokh only served as a figurehead, with the real power in the hands of Kurdish, Arabic, and Turkic tribal leaders.
 These tribal leaders did not share equal power, with those being side-lined joining the opposition against Shahrokh.
 These dissidents soon rallied around Mir Sayyed Mohammad, who due to his ancestry posed a serious threat to Shahrokh.
 Mir Sayyed Mohammad's father was Mirza Dawud, who had occupied high offices under the Safavid shah Sultan Husayn, and married his sister Shahrbanu Begom, the mother of Mir Sayyed Mohammad.

 Accounts differ on the relationship between Shahrokh and Mir Sayyed Mohammad; some portray Shahrokh as a hypocrite, who sought to have Mir Sayyed Mohammad killed, while others portray Mir Sayyed Mohammad as a usurper and a trickster, who was willing to do anything to seize the throne.
 Shahrokh promised Behbud Khan to make him vakil (regent) in exchange for killing Mir Sayyed Mohammad.
 Behbud Khan, however, declined, and was as a result arrested the following day in front of the court.
 As a result of this arrest, the Arab tribal leader Mir Alam Khan Khuzayma, along with sixteen other leaders approached Mir Sayyed Mohammad on 30 December 1749, where they offered him the throne, which the latter accepted.
 The conspirators later took advantage of the Turkic tribal leader Yusuf Ali Khan Jalayir's (the main supporter of Shahrokh) absence from Mashhad, and imprisoned Shahrokh, while installing Mir Sayyed Mohammad on the throne on 14 January 1750.
 Mir Sayyed Mohammad adopted the regnal name of Suleiman II as a claimant to the Safavid throne.